tsevdos/Gulp-boilerplate-for-web-designers/README.md

 - CSS and JS minification
 - Compiles Jade
 - Image optimization
 - Live-reload (Only works with the appropriate live-reload browser plugin.
-If you use Chrome you can use [livereload chrome extension](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei).
+If you use Chrome you can use the [livereload chrome extension](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei).
 For other browsers have a look at [livereload browser extensions](http://feedback.livereload.com/knowledgebase/articles/86242-how-do-i-install-and-use-the-browser-extensions-)).

 ## Installation